20kdc/gabien-common/README.md

 ## Notes on Code Style

-The code style isn't really documented as such, but it's basically the IDEA default with one change.
+The code style isn't really documented as such, but it's basically the IDEA default with two changes.

-Which is that `new int[]{` or such is wrong, and should be `new int[] {`.
+Firstly, `new int[]{` or such is wrong, and should be `new int[] {`.

+Secondly, annotation wrapping is a per-class matter of stylistic choice - some annotations are deliberately grouped together.

 Pedantic, I know.